csc-training/gis-research-days-2022/intro_slides.md

 * open research infrastructure in Finland
 * science support with access to geospatial data and high performance and cloud computing resources
 * promotion of the use of geospatial data and geoinformatics methods in research and university education
+* catalysing innvoation of geospatial technology for society
 * [https://www.geoportti.fi/](https://www.geoportti.fi/)
+* Twitter: @geoportti

 # CSC